-Stephen Fry was a student at Uppingham School (and was expelled!) so in the vain of his popular show, QI, we're going to tell you some quite interesting facts about Rutland....
+Stephen Fry was a student at Uppingham School (and was expelled!) so in the vein of his show, QI, we're going to tell you some quite interesting facts about Rutland.

-Rutland was actually mentioned on QI when Stephen told viewers that we were only the smallest county in England when the tide was out on the Isle of Wight.
-This is not quite accurate, for reasons that get compex, so we'll just leave it that Rutland is Englands smallest county!
+- Rutland was mentioned on QI when Stephen told viewers that we were only the smallest county in England when the tide was out on the Isle of Wight.
+This is not quite accurate, for reasons that get complex, so we'll just leave it that Rutland is England’s smallest county!

-> Rutland Water is the UK's largest man made lake, similar size to Lake Windermere in the Lake District
+- Rutland Water is the UK's largest man made lake, similar in size to Lake Windermere in the Lake District.

 - Rutland is the only county not to have a 'McDonalds' fast food chain (or Burger King or KFC!)

-- Peers of the realm who pass through Oakham for their first time must give a horseshoe to the Lord of the Manor, this unique custom started over 500 years ago and still continues today.
-Over 200 horseshoes are displayed in Oakham Castle (which is actually a Great Hall), the oldest surviving horseshoe is said to have been given by Edward IV in about 1470.
+- Peers of the realm who pass through Oakham for the first time must give a horseshoe to the Lord of the Manor.
+This unique custom started over 500 years ago and still continues today.
+Over 200 horseshoes are displayed in Oakham Castle (which is actually a Great Hall).
+The oldest surviving horseshoe is said to have been given by Edward IV in about 1470.

-> In Rutland, all horseshoes are hung with their tips at the bottom, which some people consider to be upsidedown and bad luck.
-The reason for hanging them this way is so that the devil cannot make a nest in the bottom of the horseshoe and so that luck falls from the horseshoe and is bestowed on those that walk beneath it.
+- In Rutland, all horseshoes are hung with their tips at the bottom, which some people consider to be upside down and bad luck.
+There are several reasons given for hanging them this way including, so that the devil cannot make a nest in the bottom of the horseshoe and so that luck falls from the horseshoe and is bestowed on those that walk beneath it.

-- Rutland hosts a World Championship of Nurdling usually every late May Bank Holiday.
+- Rutland hosts a World Championship of Nurdling, usually every late May Bank Holiday.
 Nurdling dates back to the middle ages, competitors throw old pennies on to a drilled hole in a wooden seat.
-This takes place at The Jackson Stops in Stretton and the winner is known as the 'Best Tosser' **the 2012 Nurdling Championship will be on Saturday May 26th
+This takes place at The Jackson Stops, in Stretton, and the winner is known as the 'Best Tosser' as featured on Channel 5's 'Rory & Will - Champions of the World'.

 - Oakham is the finishing point for The Viking Way, a 147 mile footpath which starts near the Humber Bridge in North Lincolnshire.
-Click here for more details about this route.

 If you know any interesting facts about Rutland, please let us know at email@example.com